The real estate purchase process is complicated enough without the criminal element, which is why real estate fraud prevention is so important.

 - An Atlanta couple was scammed of $24,000 in life savings.
 The Lerners complied with the wire transfer instructions contained in an email they thought was from their attorney.
 The attorney informed them a cyber criminal had spoofed the firm’s email.
 The money was gone, and the sale could not be completed.

 - A California family wired $921,235.10 to a fraudster’s account.
 Using email addresses similar to legitimate participants’ email addresses, hackers inserted themselves into an email conversation between the home buyer, his real estate agent, and title company representatives.
 The cyber criminal emailed copies of the real closing documents along with wrong account information from the fake email account.
 The Fishers followed the instructions and became victims of fraud.

 - The Fultons lost $130 million, their retirement money, to real estate scammers.
 After communicating for weeks with their real estate agent in person, via phone, through text messages, and with emails, they were preparing for their upcoming closing.
 They received an email from who they believed to be their agent.
 This email instructed them to make a wire transfer of the closing balance.
 Though they had planned to pay by check, they wired the funds at the fraudster’s insistence.

 The scenarios above are not isolated instances, unfortunately.
-These are just a few among tens of thousands of stories.
+These are just a few among tens of thousands of stories and statistics.

 The Federal Bureau of Investigation’s (FBI’s) Internet Crime Complaint Center (IC3) records complaints of cyber crimes in the United States.
 According to the agency’s 2020 Internet Crime Report, nearly $2 billion of funds reportedly were stolen through wire fraud in 2020.